HISTORY OF PASCO COUNTY

 Mr. Hill, under surveyor Lacey, had been engaged to place corner stakes on the lots and tracts.
 One day when Mr. Jeffries was with him, the matter of the name for the colony came up and Mr. Jeffries said, “Maybe we should name it for you and me and call it Jeffries Hills.”
 And so it was for a time.
 Just before Mr. Smith’s account, a descendant of Mr. Hill told me that it had been called Jeffries Hills for a time and then the Colony Company settled upon the permanent name of Zephyrhills.

 An article in the Zephyrhills News on April 21, 1933, reported on Jeffries' 90th birthday and apparently interviewed him.
 The newspaper reported, “In naming the town, Zephyrhills, Captain Jeffries felt it would describe the town’s desirable location and would tell the world in one word of its constant and gentle breezes and everlasting hills.”
-[The article also appeared in the Dade City Banner.]
+On the same date, the Dade City Banner reported, “In naming the town Zephyrhills, Capt.
+Jeffries felt it would describe the location and would tell the world in one word of its constant, gentle breezes and everlasting hills.”

 Another source has: “While showing the countryside to prospective residents from the top of LeHeup Hill on historic Fort King road, he [Capt.
 Howard B. Jeffries] overheard a chance remark about the rolling hills and zephyr-like breezes.
 Impressed by the melodic combination, he coined a new name for this colony company.”